shuangxiangkan/FaultGNN/README.md

-# FaultGAT: A Graph Attention Network-Based Approach for System-Level Intermittent Fault Diagnosis
+# FaultGNN: A Graph Attention Network-Based Approach for System-Level Intermittent Fault Diagnosis

-This repository contains the implementation of FaultGAT, a Graph Attention Network-Based Approach for System-Level Intermittent Fault Diagnosis
+This repository contains the implementation of FaultGNN, a Graph Attention Network-Based Approach for System-Level Intermittent Fault Diagnosis

 ## 🚀 Quick Start